Danacw/Project_02/README.md

 **static**
   - css
-    - Contains our css files that style the frontend of the application and the clock at the bottom of the page.
+    - Contains our css files that style the front end of the application and the clock at the bottom of the page.
   - js
     - Contains all our JavaScript files used to dynamically update the page.
       -  plot_project2.js: includes functions to route data to the backend, build a company profile section, populate the top stories, and build our Plotly graphs.